Hours & Access

 Please avoid talking in the library.

 Library privileges are personal and individual.
 They may not be transferred to or used on behalf of other individuals.

-Due to the restricted space in the reading room and the special nature of the collections, high school students, as well as students of Technical Schools and college students enrolled in the first three years of University are not normally allowed to use the Library.
+Due to the restricted space in the reading room and the special nature of the collections, high school students, as well as students of Technical Schools and College students enrolled in the first three years of their studies are not normally allowed to use the Library in groups.

-Undergraduates who are interested in manuscripts or archival collections should present a letter of introduction from their academic supervisor.
-Permission is required for access to some materials.
+Undergraduates who are interested in studying in the Library or to work with rare materials, manuscripts or archival collections should present a letter of introduction from their academic supervisor. an interview may be necessary for access to some materials.

 Sign-in: Readers are required to present their library card and register in the readers’ book on the desk upon entry and exit.
 Readers are required to collect their belongings and return the books ot the desk attendant 10 minutes before closing time.

 Access and use of the Gennadeion Archives is subject to a separate set of rules and regulations.